 Where can I get more information about the BYU Marriott?

-BYU Marriott Use in the majority of second references.
+BYU Marriott Use in the majority of secondary references.
 Refrain from using BYU Marriott School or Marriott School.
 Do not precede with the.
+(Refer to examples above.)

 academic degrees and honors